 What to Expect From Scars After Breast Lift Surgery

 The simplest pattern is sometimes called a “donut” lift.
 This incision pattern features a circular incision that goes around the edge of each areola.
-As these incisions heal, they are very difficult to see because the scars actually blend in with the color of the areolae.
+As these incisions heal, they are very difficult to see because the scar tissue actually blends in with the color of the areolae.

 Actually, all three of the main breast lift surgery patterns feature circular incisions around the areolae.
 However, the next two incision patterns have additional incisions as well.